jvokt/cuda-bidiag/README.md

-# CSE 6230 Final Project #

-I run make to compile assuming all environment variables are set up.
-I then call qsub cuda.pbs to run the executable on the jinx cluster, assuming the MovieLens database is in the current directory under the name movielens_1M.mtx.

 ### CUDA Implementation of Golub-Kahan-Lanczos Bidiagonalization ###

 * Implemented the algorithm in CUDA, ran it on random examples, and ran it on the MovieLens database.